01-edu/public/subjects/pick-omit/README.md

 - `omit`: contains only those keys which do not match the string, or do not appear in the array of strings.

 > Those functions are pure and must not modify the given object
+> It should ignore properties from the prototype chain

 ### Notions